 What information was provided at the Planning Exhibition?

-We recently held public exhibitions at St John's Church Hall which helped explain the proposals and to give you a chance to talk to a planning officer if you have any queries.
-If you were unable to attend these all the information provided can be found on the hyperlink below:
+We recently held public exhibitions at St John's Church Hall, which helped explain the application and to give you a chance to talk to a planning officer if you have any queries.
+If you were unable to attend these all the information provided can be found via the attached document.

 Why is this planning application for up to 6,500 new homes when I’ve heard that a new town could be more than this?